Events and recurring karaoke nights

 • Karaoke night moved to another venue: Report the old recurring karaoke night as Ended, then add a new recurring karaoke night at the new venue.

-Every change goes through the contribution flow, with immediate approval only when the relationship rules allow it.
+Every change goes through the contribution process, with immediate approval only when the relationship rules allow it.
 See How contributing works for what happens after you submit.